rhoon/thesis/writing/writtenThesis.md

 ![](img-assets/schiller.jpg)

 ![](img-assets/gunter.jpg)

 Nobel-prize winning novelist Günter Grass exhibits a strong, if secondary, relationship to Dada, through Kafka, Robert Musil, Rainer Maria Rilke, and Thomas Mann, among others, all of whom predate him by a full generation.
 Günter is joined in this bottom-most cluster by other German, Post-War literary figures, like Heinrich Böll and Paul Celan.
 Nearby resides the Romanticist Poet Friedrich Hölderlin, linking directly to nearly every dot in the cluster despite having practiced nearly 100 years prior to any of the post-war figures, illustrating conceptual proximity despite his chronologic distance.

-Nobel-prize winning novelist Günter Grass exhibits a strong, if secondary, relationship to Dada, through Kafka, Robert Musil, Rainer Maria Rilke, and Thomas Mann, among others, all of whom predate him by a full generation.
-Günter is joined in this bottom-most cluster by other German, Post-War literary figures, like Heinrich Böll and Paul Celan.
-Nearby resides the Romanticist Poet Friedrich Hölderlin, linking directly to nearly every dot in the cluster despite having practiced nearly 100 years prior to any of the post-war figures, illustrating conceptual proximity despite his chronologic distance.